What to Expect

 Access your Kenyon email address.
 We will notify you when we post your Kenyon email address in your admissions portal.
 We will send updates and information to that address throughout the summer, so please check it regularly.

 Explore classes of interest.
 Review “First Things First,” the curriculum guide designed especially for first-year students, which will be mailed to your home this month and will include information about course registration.
+Course registration takes place during Orientation in August after you meet with your faculty advisor.

 Send us any AP results.
 If you wish to share AP test results, Kenyon’s college code is 1370.
 If you have taken courses at a college, please review Transfer Credits and Special Programs in the course catalog.